msgr0/PlasEval/README.md

 	b.
 Recall details: For each ground truth bin, for both contig level and basepair level recall, the name of the best matched predicted plasmid bin and the corresponding recall values <br/>
 	c.
 Overall contig level and basepair level statistics

-2. The output file for the compare mode contains the following information:<br/>
+3. The output file for the compare mode contains the following information:<br/>
 	a.
 Cumulative length of contigs present in at least one of set of plasmid bins,<br/>
 	b.
-Cumulative cost of all contigs from (a),<br/>
+Cumulative dissimilarity cost of all contigs from (a),<br/>
 	c.
-Cost of cuts: splitting bins from first set of plasmid bins,<br/>
+Cost of cuts: cost of splitting bins from the first set of plasmid bins,<br/>
 	d.
-Cost of joins: splitting bins from second set of plasmid bins,<br/>
+Cost of joins: cost of splitting bins from the second set of plasmid bins,<br/>
 	e.
 Cumulative length of contigs present only in the first set,<br/>
 	f.
 Cumulative length of contigs present only in the second set,<br/>
 	g.
 Dissimilarity score